Frequently Asked Questions

 I also am aware that I could be wrong.
 Maybe there is a convincing, data-driven argument that playing time leads to quantifiable improvement.
 If so, please let me know!

-Can you make another sport like baseball or soccer, or college sports?
+Can you make another sport like soccer, or college sports?

 I am very bad at planning, so I'm not going to commit to any timeline.
-But I would like to do other sports.
+But I would like to do other games.